 A network device that passes data between different networks or fieldbusses.
+It is different to a Bridge in that protocol conversion occurs above the application layer rather than in the datalink layer.

 Gateway address

 The IP address of the gateway or router used to access the Internet from the local are network.